 The body temperature of the horse also contributes to the therapeutic effects of hippotherapy.

 A horse’s body temperature is about 1-5 degrees higher than that of humans.
-Warmer temperatures promote muscle relaxation, which can help reduce spasticity and improve range of motion in individuals with cerebral palsy.
+Warmer temperatures promote muscle relaxation, which can help reduce spasticity and pain and improve range of motion in individuals with cerebral palsy.

 Hippotherapy for Cerebral Palsy: Key Points